-- What is WP blog?
+- What is WordPress Blog?

 - How can I request a blog?

-- Who can I contact for questions
+- Who can I contact with questions?

 - How can I edit the title or tagline of my blog?

-- Can I change the theme?
+- How do I change the theme?

-- How can I enable/disable comments?
+- How do I enable/disable comments?

 - How can I delete/disable my blog?